Careers

 The following plan includes information regarding eligibility, hours of work, the determination of the most appropriate classification for student employees, procedures for reclassifying positions, determination of initial pay rates, employee promotions, merit salary increases, and effective dates of salary increases and student hire processing information.
 General pay information sheets will be made available to departments to distribute to student employees (see Student Assistant/Federal Work-Study Student Pay Information Sheet).

-The purpose of the Compensation Plan is to provide equitable and consistent salary administration for all students employed by the university.
-The plan is to be used as a guide in administering compensation for the student workers classified as Student Assistants or Federal Work-Study students.
+The purpose of the guidelines is to provide equitable and consistent classification, salary, and employment administration for all students employed by the university.
+The plan is to be used as a guide in administering eligibility, employment, classification, and compensation best practices for the student workers classified as Student Assistants or Federal Work-Study students.

 1. Each department is responsible for administering the plan for the student employees hired in its department.